Andros-Spica/PondTrade/README.md

 ### Parameterizing

 After the later changes, we still have two different kinds of "magic numbers".
-"2" represents the fact that we are drawing a circle which radius is a proportion of *half* of the smaller grid dimension.
+"2" represents the fact that we are drawing a circle whose radius is a proportion of *half* of the smaller grid dimension.
 Although it is possible, we will not replace this value with a parameter.
 As an exercise, you can imagine the outcome of having different numbers instead of "2".

 On the contrary, "0.5" represents the relative size of the pond radius, i.e., the *half* of the *half of the smaller dimension*.
 Here we have a good candidate for a parameter.
 It is reasonable to believe that the size of the pond will be relevant to our model's results.
 Mainly, we expect that larger ponds will make trade slower, assuming a fixed number of settlements, evenly distributed around the pond.
 In NetLogo, we create a parameter by adding an input element to the interface tab (e.g., slider) and naming it.
 In this case, we create a parameter called "pondSize" that represents the pond radius as the percentage of the smallest dimension, i.e. varing between 0 and 100. then, we can use it in the code to replace "0.5":
 ```NetLogo